Path of the Abyss on Steam - User reviews, Price & Information

 Path of the Abyss is a early access, dungeon crawler and rpg game developed and published by Suzuki Suzuzou.

-Released on December 21st 2023 is available only on Windows in 2 languages: English and Japanese.
+Released on June 13th 2025 is available only on Windows in 3 languages: Japanese, English and Simplified Chinese.

 The Steam community has classified Path of the Abyss into these genres: